nikochan2k/univ-conv/README.md

 # univ-conv

-Universal binary and text converter.
+The universal binary and text converter.